Arthur Smith (American football, born 1982)

-Arthur William Smith (born May 27, 1982) is an American football coach who is the head coach for the Atlanta Falcons of the National Football League (NFL).
-Smith previously served as an assistant coach for the Tennessee Titans, most recently as an offensive coordinator, prior to becoming head coach of the Falcons in 2021.
+Arthur William Smith (born May 27, 1982) is an American professional football coach who is the offensive coordinator for the Pittsburgh Steelers of the National Football League (NFL).
+He previously served as the head coach of the Atlanta Falcons from 2021 to 2023 and an assistant coach for the Tennessee Titans in the 2010s.

-Early years and playing career
+Early life and college

 Smith was born in Memphis, Tennessee, on May 27, 1982.
+His father is FedEx founder Frederick W. Smith.

-He attended Georgetown Preparatory School in North Bethesda, Maryland, where he played on the offensive line and was team captain.
+Smith attended Georgetown Preparatory School in North Bethesda, Maryland, where he played on the offensive line and was team captain.
 He also saw some action at defensive tackle.
 Smith also participated in track, lacrosse, and basketball.
 In his high school career, Smith was a first-team all-state selection at offensive line, two-time all-conference, and first-team All-Metro by The Washington Post.

 Smith was a guard for North Carolina from 2001 to 2005.
 He was a redshirt freshman in 2001.
 Smith only played in a single game for the 2002 season as he was diagnosed with a foot problem and did not play the remainder of the season.
 Smith had foot surgery in January 2003 and missed the entire 2003 season.
 Smith saw little action in 2004 and in 2005.
-After graduating in 2006, Smith became a graduate assistant for North Carolina.

 Coaching career

 Early career

+After graduating in 2006, Smith became a graduate assistant for North Carolina.

 Smith began his NFL coaching career in 2007, when he became the defensive quality control coach for the Washington Redskins.
-He would stay at that position through 2008.
+His father, FedEx founder Frederick W. Smith, was a minority owner of the team, gifted Arthur the job because Frederick felt like he was not there for his son enough growing up.
+Smith would stay at that position through 2008.

 In 2010, Smith was hired as a defensive intern and administrative assistant for Ole Miss.